26 Common Barriers to Running for Office

 I think politics is dirty.

-The Pew Research Center found that “level of division and animosity – including negative sentiments among partisans toward the members of the opposing party – has only deepened” so it’s no surprise that many Americans have a negative view about our government and politics.
+The Pew Research Center found that the “level of division and animosity – including negative sentiments among partisans toward the members of the opposing party – has only deepened,” so it’s no surprise that many Americans have a negative view of our government and politics.
 But that’s why we need you to consider running for office!
 Political affiliations aside, women tend to act differently in elected office.
-Numerous anecdotes and preliminary research suggest that women have been more effective legislators in recent years.
-Women seem to be better at finding common ground and make extensive use of cross-partisan women’s caucuses.
+Numerous anecdotes and preliminary research suggest that women have been more effective legislators recently.
+Women seem better at finding common ground and extensively using cross-partisan women’s caucuses.
 We need more everyday Americans who understand the problems that their communities face and want to solve them.
 Voters like real, authentic people, not politicians.

 I have a family.
 How do I balance spending time with my family and still supporting my community?